pau-minoves/jseats/BACKLOG.md

 TODO
 ====

+ * Provide a Tally.cloneToMutable mechanism so filters can work on InmutableTally
+   * Provide a Processor.getFinalTally() to access latest clonned tally (the input to the method).
  * More Tally filters and result decorators
  * Document methods
  * JCommander integration
  * REST servlet.
  * Webapp.